Information about Frugal Photographer and our products.

 And last, but hardly least, film photography is a minimalist world.
 You can make gorgeous, deeply moving images with nothing but a pinhole and a shoebox.
 If you want to become an accomplished photographer, all you really need is a lens with an adjustable diaphragm and a shutter with adjustable speeds.
 Learning to read a light meter, set an aperture for the depth of field you want, and then select a shutter speed that will give you good shadow detail, seems complex until you compare it to the mind-numbing wizardry it takes to learn all the controls on a digital camera (not to mention the next step, which is that world of wonders called Photoshop).
 Minimalism is not the be-all and end-all of artistic endeavor, by any means — only the hardiest of wedding photographers is going to shoot weddings on film — but it is a very useful way of focusing on the roots of the art.

 Almost all orders are shipped from Nampa, Idaho.
-Domestic US orders are shipped by Federal Express home delivery (or FedEx Ground, if the delivery address is a business).
+Domestic US orders are shipped by Priority Mail.

 If I have what you need in stock in Calgary, local pickup can usually be arranged if I'm in town.
 I enjoy meeting my Calgary customers.

 Orders to Europe, Australia/New Zealand, and the rest of the world can only be shipped economically by the U.S. Post Office's Priority Post service or by small packet air mail.